The Shakespeare Computational Stylistics Facility

 and incorporates a range of counting functionalities which can be determined by the user, hence is an 'intelligent archive'.
 While most text-processing programs focus on more linguistic outputs, such as concordances, or lists of the commonest collocates of a given word, the IA's primary function is more statistical, centred on producing frequency counts of words.

-The software is available in two versions, Budgerigar and Galah.
-Both provide the following core facilities:
+The software is available in three versions, Corella, Budgerigar and Galah.
+Corella is Intelligent Archive version 2 and is the latest release (26/06/2015).
+Budgerigar and Corella are previous versions.
+All provide the following core facilities:

 - Management of individual texts of different formats within a virtual library or repository